CU-ECEN-5823/final-project-assignment-MacRush7/README.md

 _All the above feature have been implemented - except as noted otherwise - and have been included in the firmware created and stored in this repository._

 For a detailed overview of the major source files that were created for the course assignments and/or specifically with respect to the project in addition to the major BT Mesh SDK available from SL, please visit the next section.
-Thanks.

 # Source Files Included